-What many people don’t realise is that our ears are highly sensitive and often need to be protected when exposed to high-stress situations, which includes being exposed to noise, wind and water.
+Many people don’t realize that our ears are susceptible and often need to be protected when exposed to high-stress situations, including noise, wind, and water.

 Are you unsure if you should be wearing ear plugs?

 Here are 10 situations where ear plugs can help protect your ears from permanent damage or, at the very least, make your life easier.